dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-smtp-client/sending-and-forwarding-messages/_index.md

 }
 ```

-## **Sending Emails Asynchronously**
+### **Send Emails Asynchronously**

 Sometimes, you may want to send mail asynchronously to let program continue executing other operations while the email is being sent in the background.
 Especially, if you are sending a lot of mail through your application, the synchronous approach might not work.
 Starting with .NET Framework 4.5, you can use asynchronous methods implemented according to [TAP](https://learn.microsoft.com/en-us/dotnet/standard/asynchronous-programming-patterns/task-based-asynchronous-pattern-tap) model.
-The C# code snippet below shows how to send outlook email messages using the task-based asynchronous pattern methods:
+The C# code snippet below shows how to send Outlook email messages using the task-based asynchronous pattern methods:

 - [SendAsync](https://reference.aspose.com/email/net/aspose.email.clients.smtp/iasyncsmtpclient/sendasync/)
 Sends the specified messages.